AIMS360/API/README.md

 ### Authentication

 The API endpoints require authorization to retrieve or set data.
-AIMS360 requires you use OAuth v2.0 to authenticate to the REST API.
+AIMS360 requires you use OAuth v2.0 to authenticate to our REST API.
 Authenticating via OAuth requires the generation of a bearer token.
 All requests need to include Header Authorization.

 Note: To generate Bearer token, the external API should be enabled for the